Chakra Gods and Goddesses

 Role of Ganesha

 Ganesha is the patron of writers and learning.
-He is also known as Ganapati, Vinayaka, and Pillaiyar.
-In Hindu mythology, Ganesha is said to be the son of the goddess Parvati and Shiva, a member of the Hindu trinity somewhat akin to the Holy Spirit in Christianity.
+He is also known as Ganapati.
+In Hindu mythology, Ganesha is the son of the goddess Parvati and the god Shiva.
 Ganesha became a popular deity in the 2nd to 5th centuries AD.
 He is found in various traditions including Hinduism, Jainism, and Buddhism.

 The Many Faces of the Goddess